Yibo-He/EasyFile/README.md

 After you clone this repo, please

-1. create `tmp` folder in the root directory
+1. create `temp` folder in the root directory
 2. create `instance/config.py`, and config following this template

 ```python